Tobi823/ffupdater/README.md

  - I don't optimize the APK file with minifyEnabled and shrinkResources because it makes the app harder to debug
  - Tor Browser / Orbot: I will not support them because they can be installed with F-Droid.
- (Go to Settings > Repositories > Enable "Guardian Project Archive".)
+ (Go to Settings > Repositories > Enable "Guardian Project Official Releases".)
  I don't feel confident enough that I can install and update the Tor Browser / Orbot securely (because I think there is much more at stake than with other browsers).